In this article you will learn how to make your own liverwurst.

 In addition to the meat, fat, and spices it usually contains pigs’ or calves’ livers.
 There are many distinct liverwurst recipes in Germany depending on the region.

-In this article I’ll share with you a classic German liverwurst and also added 3 more liverwurst variations for you at the end.
+In this article I’ll share with you a classic German liverwurst and also added 4 more liverwurst recipes for you at the end.

 But enough talking now.
 You can watch the complete liverwurst recipe via video or read it.
 I wish you a lot of fun and success!